 What’s more, scientists agree that burning tree trunks/stumps will increase emissions for decades compared to fossil fuels – one reason for this is how long it takes for forests to grow back.

 Currently, EU law means all forms of bioenergy are incentivised.
 This has brought about a vast expansion in bioenergy, leading to increased emissions, deforestation and food price rises.

-The EU is currently revising the Renewable Energy Directive, for 2020 onwards.
-Unfortunately, the European Commission’s proposal is completely inadequate and will still allow high risk bioenergy to be subsidised.
 We need much stricter rules to ensure that bioenergy used in the EU delivers genuine climate benefits and that companies instead invest in low carbon renewables such as wind and solar.

 What is WWF doing?WWF believes that the EU should have greenhouse gas criteria based on a full lifecycle assessment including all relevant factors, and based on a climate-relevant timeline.
 But that in the absence of that the EU should:

 - Phase out subsidies and incentives for purpose-grown biofuel crops such as cereals or oilseeds, which are unlikely to be a good use of land from a climate perspective compared to growing food or letting land return to forest.
 For pragmatic reasons WWF accepts that this could be done gradually, for example in line with the Commission’s proposal of an initial reduction in the cap on food-based biofuels from 7.0% to 3.8%.

 - Phase out subsidies and incentives for the use of stemwood and stumps, the use of which for energy will generally increase emissions compared to fossil fuels for decades.
 Fast decaying harvest residues such as tops and branches should remain eligible for incentives, but only if used in installations employing high efficiency cogeneration (i.e. combined heat and power).